 Note attribute values in water_bodies DSCRPTN field: Gravel Bar, Lake, Wetland, River

 - Symbolize as Categories the values in the DSCRPTN field, and rename the layer as Water Bodies in Table of Contents.

 The large rivers appear as polygons.
 It is not necessary to differentiate large rivers from lakes.
 The rivers polygon value can be grouped with lakes as follows:

 - Layer Properties -> Symbology tab, highlight both rivers and lakes, right-click the selection and Group.

 - On the Symbology tab under the Label field, highlight the grouped value label and re-type the label as Water.
 Leaving the Layer Properties window open, click the Apply button and examine the results in the Table of Contents.

-- Next, in the Layer Properties -> Symbology tab, ensure that the order in which the value labels appear is changed so that Water is at the top of the list by highlighting the label of interest and using the promote/demote black arrows to move the label up or down.
-The position on this list affects their order in the Table of Contents and in the Legend.
+- Next, in the Layer Properties -> Symbology tab, ensure that the order in which the value labels appear is changed so that Water is at the top of the list by high-lighting the label of interest and using the promote/demote black arrows to move the label up or down.
+The position on this list affects their order in the Table of Contents and also in the Legend.
 OK

 - Rename river_lines as Rivers and symbolize accordingly.